-- Team members are invited to complete an annual Employee Opinion Survey which measures team member engagement: the results are fed back to the Executive Committee, and actions then follow with team member updates via line managers.
-Selfridges is also introducing pulse surveys throughout the year to gather further feedback and opinions. - Customers: Selfridges puts the customer at the heart of everything we do and asks for customer feedback from point of sale instore through to digital sales, through independently conducted customer surveys and through listening to customer feedback through social channels and via the customer contact centre. - Suppliers: regular meetings and other channels for two-way communication of strategy, ideas, initiatives, for performance and delivery discussions and contract review, including invitations to business update and review meetings, Open House at Selfridges, other KPI or relationship meetings.
-Selfridges has very strong relationships with the partner brands supplying goods for sale and operating as concessions, with regular meetings, frequent collaborations and a product offer which is special, sometimes unique and often has exclusive products on sale in Selfridges. - Community engagement: across all stores, Selfridges engages with its neighbouring businesses; local authority/ councils; the landlord, customers and community to share information and gain feedback.
-The Company supports local charities and charitable initiatives and supports social mobility; in Manchester and London, this is primarily through involvement with the Social Mobility Business Partnership; and in Birmingham, this is via a local enabling enterprise programme with local schools.
+Team members are invited to complete an annual employee Opinion Survey which measures team member engagement, the results are fed back to the Executive Committee, and actions then follow with team member updates via line managers.
+Selfridges is also introducing pulse surveys throughout the year to gather further feedback and opinions.

+- Customers: Selfridges puts the customer at the heart of everything we do and asks for customer feedback from point of sale in store through to digital sales, through independently conducted customer surveys and by listening to customer feedback through social channels and via the customer contact centre. - Suppliers: regular meetings and other channels for two-way communication of strategy, ideas, initiatives, for performance and delivery discussions and contract review, including invitations to business updates and review meetings, Open House at Selfridges, other KPI or relationship meetings.
+Selfridges has very strong relationships with the partner brands supplying goods for sale and operating as concessions, with regular meetings, frequent collaborations and a product offer which is special, sometimes unique and often has exclusive products on sale in Selfridges. - Community engagement: across all stores, Selfridges engages with its neighbouring businesses; local authority/councils; the landlord, customers and community to share information and gain feedback.
+The Company supports local charities and charitable initiatives and supports social mobility through charitable engagement. - In London, Selfridges engages with New West End Company, neighbouring businesses, Marylebone Residents Association and individual residents.